Elysehmyers/em-rokt/wp-content/plugins/popups-for-divi/readme.txt

 = 1.6.2 =
 * Fix JS error in front.js

-Plugin tested with WordPress 5.2.3 and Divi 3.27.4

 = 1.6.0 =
 * Change Popup behavior: The size now matches the width of your Divi section! 🤩